 In the UK, customers are protected when financial companies fail.
 If the worst happens (touch wood!), and your bank or investment provider collapses during the recession, you could claim up to £85,000 in compensation.

 But if you have accounts with different banks within the same banking group (which share a banking license), the FSCS has to treat them all as one bank.
 This means that compensation limit applies to the total amount you hold across all these accounts.

 Imagine you have a current account with Lloyds, and a savings account with Halifax.
 These are both part of the Lloyds Banking Group.
 If you had £100,000 split between these accounts, and the worst happened to the Group, only £85,000 would be covered.

 You can reduce your risk by splitting your money up across accounts from different banking groups.

-No one knows when the recession will hit, but it looks like it’s on the way.
+No one knows how the recession will really be, but it looks like it could be a while before things get back to normal.
 While it’s not a bulletproof plan, preparation is the best way to limit a recession’s impact.
 Be proactive: re-evaluate your outgoings wherever possible and think about starting a side hustle.
 You never know, you may find you’re better equipped to ride it out then you thought!

 Got any recession-busting tips of your own?
 Let’s hear them at firstname.lastname@example.org!